ToshioCP/Gtk4-tutorial/src/sec13.src.md

 @@@

 The important thing is to duplicate `tv->file`.
-Otherwise, if the caller frees the GFile object, `tv->file` is no more guaranteed to point the GFile.
+Otherwise, if the caller frees the GFile object, `tv->file` is no more guaranteed to point to the GFile.
 Another reason to use `g_file_dup` is that GFile isn't thread-safe.
 If you use GFile in the different thread, the duplication is necessary.
 See [Gio API Reference -- g\_file\_dup](https://docs.gtk.org/gio/method.File.dup.html).

-## The API document and source file of tfetextview.c
+## The API Document and Source File of tfetextview.c

 Refer [API document of TfeTextView](tfetextview/tfetextview_doc.src.md).